10 Resume Mistakes to Avoid in 2026 for ATS and AI Screening

 5. How can I optimize my resume for modern hiring systems?

-To optimize a resume, tailor it to the job description, include relevant keywords, highlight measurable achievements, and maintain a clear and structured format that works well for both ATS and recruiters.
+To optimize your resume and avoid mistakes, tailor it to the job description, include relevant keywords, highlight measurable achievements, and maintain a clear and structured format that works well for both ATS and recruiters.